 - Every year, an estimated 15 million babies are born preterm (before 37 completed weeks of gestation), and this number is rising.

-- Three-quarters of them could be saved with current, cost-effective interventions, even without intensive care facilities.
+- Three-quarters of these deaths could be prevented with current, cost-effective interventions.

 - Across 184 countries, the rate of preterm birth ranges from 5% to 18% of babies born.